AdamKyle/flare/resources/info/combat/section-1.md

 Class skills have a chance to fire (to do damage) once during this attack.
 Class Skill bonuses are automatically applied assuming you follow its rules.

+Rangers, Thieves and Vampires best attack is some kind of attack option (or defend for fighters with damage dealing enchantment(s)).
+Fighters should stick to
+Attack or Defend.

 ## Cast

 Requires you to level Casting Accuracy

-This is a Heretics, Prophets and Vampires best attack
+This is a Heretics, Prophets best attack.

 Clicking cast will fire off both your damage and healing spells.
 If you have two damage spells, you will use both.
 Same if you have two healing spells.

-Casters get 15% (30% for heretics) of their damage stat added towards their attack.
+Casters get 15% (30% for heretics - 32% with no spells) of their damage stat added towards their attack.

 When determining if a caster can hit, we use the casters focus (25% of) + their casting accuracy against the enemy&#39;s dodge.